WEEKLY NEWSLETTER FOR November 4, 2018

 All events are held at this Center unless the location is mentioned in the description of the event.

-Sunday, October 14: Service starts at 10:30am with Rev Connie Couser as speaker.
-The title of her message is “You Can Have It All”.
-Special Music will be presented by Ellen Alford and Andy Sumahit.
+Sunday, November 11: Service starts at 10:30am with Rev Connie Couser as speaker.
+Special Music will be presented by Rod Loomis.

 PASSAGES CAREGIVERS SUPPORT GROUP